60 Second Lemon Law Assessment™

 Yes.
 Ohio’s lemon law explicitly covers motorcycles, as well as passenger cars, trucks, SUVs, vans, and recreational vehicles.
 The same repair attempt requirements and remedies apply.

 Under Ohio law, you generally have up to five years from the date of purchase to file a lemon law claim.
 However, acting sooner is always better.
-The longer you wait, the harder it may be to gather evidence and the more mileage-based deductions could reduce your recovery.
+The longer you wait, the harder it may be to gather evidence and the more mileage you may put on your vehicle cutting against the argument the use has been impaired.
+For a detailed breakdown of lemon law statute of limitations deadlines across all states we serve, see our complete guide.

-No. Ohio’s lemon law and the federal Magnuson-Moss Warranty Act both contain fee-shifting provisions that require the manufacturer to pay your attorney’s fees and costs when your claim is successful.
+Not with us.
+Ohio’s lemon law and the federal Magnuson-Moss Warranty Act both contain fee-shifting provisions that can require the manufacturer to pay your attorney’s fees and costs when your claim is successful.
 At Kahn & Associates, we handle every case on a pure contingency basis: No Recovery, No Fee.
 You pay nothing unless we win.

 Dealers sometimes dismiss persistent problems as “normal operating characteristics.”
 If you believe the issue substantially impairs the use, value, or safety of your vehicle, do not accept this answer.
 Get a second opinion if possible, and consult with a lemon law attorney who can evaluate whether your situation qualifies.
 A defect does not have to be dramatic to qualify.
-Even recurring issues that the dealer considers “minor” can meet the legal standard.
+Even recurring issues that the dealer considers “minor” can meet the legal standard under state or federal law.

 Absolutely.
 Under ORC 1345.71, a “consumer” includes any lessee in a contractual arrangement for 30 days or more.
 Leased vehicles receive the same lemon law protections as purchased vehicles.